Magnety/Multi-modal-Image/README.md

 Our experimental results demonstrate that FAMF-Net achieves significant improvements in accuracy, F1-score, and interpretability compared to existing methods.
 For detailed results and analysis, please refer to the paper.

-## Citation

-If you use this code in your research, please cite our paper: